Homesteading Family Logo

 4. Remove the container by very carefully squeezing the container a few times to loosen the roots.
 Then tip it upside down and gently tap it out.

 5. Loosen the root ball and disturb them a bit without breaking everything up too much.
-This causes a bit of stress for the plant and it sends a signal to repair the plant and grow stronger.
+This causes a bit of good stress for the plant, sending a signal to repair the plant and grow stronger.

-6. Dig a hole for your plant deep enough so you can plant it down to where that first set of leaves you pulled off were.
+6. Dig a hole for your plant deep enough so you can plant it down to where the first set of leaves you pulled off were.
 This will help set new roots.

-7. Pack it in, not super tight, but make sure there is no air in the hole that roots might grow into otherwise your plant will die.
+7. Pack it in, not super tight, but make sure there is no air in the planting holes that roots might grow into; otherwise, your plant will die.

-8. Replace mulch back around the stem to protect the soil.
+8. Replace mulch around the stem to protect the soil.

 10. Give a good soaking of water around the plant.
 Don’t water right on top of the plant since they’re delicate just after planting, but watering around the plant will allow the roots to soak up the water just fine.